These are the positions I hold on the issues facing the people of the 3rd Congressional District and our country.

 Partisan politics and big money are corrupting our democracy, which is why I’m not taking a penny from corporations or PACs.

-Elected representatives should represent people, not special interests or wealthy donors.
+Government must work for everyone, not just corporations and special interests.
 That’s why I’ve pledged not to accept money from corporations or PACs.

 From national debt to taxation, health care to education, income inequality to equal pay, America is struggling to address serious problems.
 Moneyed interests are getting what they want, but the rest of us are being ignored.

 As a judge for almost 28 years, I took seriously my oath to uphold the Constitution and laws of the United States, and to treat each person who came before me with respect regardless of whether they were rich or poor.
 Our nation was founded on principles of justice and equality for all, not profit and power for a few.